danlimsw/danlimsw.github.io/_pages/join.md

 - Start dates: The Ph.D. and M.Eng. intake is in August and January each year.
 Other positions can start at mutually agreed times.
 - Lab culture: The Lim Lab values curiosity, experimentation, and a healthy work-life balance.
 Group members have regular one-to-one meetings for guidance and mentorship, support for conference travel, and a compassionate, collaborative environment.
 - Shortlisted candidates will be invited for a video call and guided through the official NTU application and scholarship process.

+If Google Forms is inaccessible or restricted, you may consider [emailing directly](mailto:danlimsw@stanford.edu).